No. Mindfulness Meditation Isn’t the Only Way to Feel Calm

 Which aligns with the capitalist idea that people can take control of their well-being through consumer choices.

-But what about systemic stress?
-What about the crushing cost of living crisis?
-What about racism, ableism and sexism that cause pervasive stress and trauma?
+What about racism, ableism and sexism that cause pervasive stress and trauma.

 Healing from systemic oppression extends beyond personal practices.